mcr/danish-bof/charter.md

 named identities issued
-by different CAs, application owners frequently choose to onboard IoT device's client identities to a single private CA specific to that vertical.
+by different CAs, application owners frequently choose to onboard IoT device's client identities to a single private PKI with a limited CA set that is specific to that vertical.
 This creates a silo effect where different parts of large deployment can not communicate.
 For instance the heating/cooling system of a building wishing to turn lights off to reduce room temperatures can not